 Unity doesn’t provide a default built-in technique to blend LOD geometries.
 You need to implement your own technique according to your game type and Asset production pipeline.

-Unity calculates a blend factor from the GameObject’s screen size and passes it to your shaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+Unity calculates a blend factor from the GameObject’s screen size and passes it to your shaderA program that runs on the GPU.
 More info

 See in Glossary in the unity_LODFade.x uniform variable.
 Depending on the Fade Mode you choose, use either the